juliaabrz/4al3-final-project/README.md

 # Predicting Diabetes Health Status Using Various Machine Learning Models: A Comprehensive Dataset and Performance Analysis

 Welcome to the **4AL3 Final Project Repository**!
-This repository contains all the important data and files required for the project.
+This repository contains all the important data and files required for our final project for COMPSCI 4AL3 at McMaster University.

 ## Project Overview